mabuchilab/Instrumental/docs/instruments.rst

 Opening instruments using `list_instruments()` is really helpful when you're messing around in the shell and don't quite know what info you need yet, or you're checking what devices are available to you.
-But if you've found your device and want to write a script that reuses it constantly, it's nice to have it saved under an alias, which you can do easily with `save_instrument()` as we showed above.
+But if you've found your device and want to write a script that reuses it constantly, it's convenient (and more efficient) to have it saved under an alias, which you can do easily with `save_instrument()` as we showed above.

 When you do this, the instrument's info gets saved in your `instrumental.conf` config file.
 To find